-Bile duct cancer is usually treated with surgery, and occasionally, with chemotherapy, radiotherapy and photodynamic therapy.
-Your treatment will depend on the position and size of the cancer in your bile duct, how far it has spread, your age and your general health.
+The main treatment for bile duct cancer is surgery.
+It’s the only way bile duct cancer can be potentially cured.
+Other options include procedures to help your symptoms and chemotherapy and radiotherapy.
+Your treatment will depend on the position and size of the cancer in your bile duct, how far it has spread, and your general health.
 Your doctor will discuss your treatment options with you.

 Surgery can remove the cancer if it hasn't spread beyond your bile duct.
 This option isn't always suitable as the bile duct is in an awkward position and it may not be possible to remove all of the cancer.

 You can take part in clinical trials as new treatments constantly become available and need to be assessed.
-Your doctor can give you more information about clinical trials.
+Speak to your doctor for more information about them.

 Being diagnosed with cancer can be distressing for you and your family.
 An important part of cancer treatment is having support to deal with the emotional aspects as well as the physical symptoms.
 Specialist cancer doctors and nurses are experts in providing the support you need, and may also visit you at home.
 If you have more advanced cancer, further support is available to you in hospices or at home, and this is called palliative care.

-Produced by Stephanie Hughes, Bupa Health Information Team, July 2012.
+Reviewed by Natalie Heaton, Bupa Health Information Team, May 2014.

 For answers to frequently asked questions on this topic, see FAQs.